george-poole/LUCiFEx/README.md

 + nested and blocked solvers
 + preconditioned solvers
 + nonlinear solvers
-+ more documentation and testing
++ more documentation and unit testing

 ## What does LUCiFEx *not* do?